stanmaz/BBOalert/README.md

 ### Using BBO convention card to share data

-To use the BBO server to share the data with your partner.
-To achieve this :
+To share the data with your partner via the BBO server :

 - make a convention card (Account+Convention Card) using "SAYC - Standard American Yellow Card" or "Simple Modern ACOL" as template
 - open it for editing